estebanmunchjones2019/academind-next.js-article/Next article.md

 A headless CMS (Content Management System) is just using the back end part of a full stack app, that can expose functionality and data through REST or GraphQL endpoints (URLs).

-So, **instead of using WordPress for storing data and creating the HTML, we just only use it for storing data, and then we use Next.js or any other framework to create the HTML instead, and be in charge of the front end part of the app.**
+So, **instead of using WordPress for storing data and creating the HTML, we just only use it for storing and exposing data, and then we use Next.js or any other framework to create the HTML instead, and be in charge of the front end part of the app.**

 In our case, it will be Next.js making requests to these endpoints.